PGE RETIREES INC.

 Section 2.
 Nominating Committee for Officers and Directors

-A Chairperson shall be designated by the President and assigned the responsibility to form a committee to nominate Officers and Directors at least three (3) months prior to the Annual Meeting.
-Their report shall be submitted to the Board of Directors at the regular Board Meeting preceding the Annual Meeting.
+A Chairperson shall be designated by the President and assigned the responsibility to form a committee to nominate Officers and Directors at the August meeting.
+Their report shall be submitted to the Board of Directors at the regular October Board Meeting preceding the November Annual Meeting.

 Section 3.
 Standing Committees